O'Connor Logo

 The short answer is yes, but only for part of your data.

-Step 2: Check Your Reporting Attribution Model Most accounts default to Data-Driven, but if someone changed it to Last Click, your whole row would finally "match" across all columns.
+In my experience auditing GA4 setups, most accounts default to Data-Driven Attribution, but if someone changed it to Last Click, your whole row would finally "match" across all columns.
+However, you lose the cross-channel journey insights that Data-Driven Attribution provides.

-Step 3: Understand Your Options GA4 now offers Data-Driven Attribution (default) plus two last-click variants.
-Rule-based models like linear and time-decay are no longer selectable.
+GA4 now offers Data-Driven Attribution (default) plus two last-click variants.
+Rule-based models like linear and time-decay are no longer selectable, according to Google's current attribution documentation.

-Step 4: Make Your Choice Some old-school marketers prefer Last Click for simplicity.
+Some old-school marketers prefer Last Click for simplicity.
 But you lose the cross-channel journey insights that help you optimise your marketing mix.
-In my experience, businesses that stick with Data-Driven attribution make better budget allocation decisions.
+Businesses that stick with Data-Driven Attribution make better budget allocation decisions.

 How Do I Use GA4 Attribution for Better Business Decisions?